lookbook-hq/lookbook/README.md

 config.lookbook.experimental_features = ["feature_name"]
 ```

-The current experimental features that can be opted into are:
+> There are currently no experimental features that can be opted into.

-- `pages`: Markdown-powered documentation pages with embeddable previews

 #### Opting into all experimental features (not recommended!)